-Fire Alarm or Actual Known Fire Evacuation
+- Fire Alarm or Actual Known Fire Evacuation

-- \circ If there is smoke PULL the fire alarm. - All fire alarms are to be treated as actual fires. - EVACUATE Per Tennessee State Law Use evacuation signs as required.
+- o If there is smoke PULL the fire alarm.

+- o All fire alarms are to be treated as actual fires.

+- EVACUATE Per Tennessee State Law Use evacuation signs as required.
 Advise everyone you pass on the way out to exit the building and proceed to the assembly point designated by security or other emergency responders or 2 times the building's height away from the building.
 Be familiar with the evacuation plans of the building where you work or live.
-Department Heads will be in charge until someone from the emergency operations team arrives. - CALL - 911 - Security
+Department Heads will be in charge until someone from the emergency operations team arrives.

+- o CALL

+- 911

+- Security

-Use Extinguisher.
-0
+- Use Extinguisher.

 - If you have received proper training,

 - WAIT at evacuation point or building.

 DO NOT RE-ENTER THE BUILDING At no time will anyone other than fire department personnel enter the building.

-- Other Evacuations
+Other Evacuations

-- Follow the instructions of emergency personnel \cap

-- All evacuations are to be treated as actual emergencies.

-- EVACUATE Per Tennessee State Law Use evacuation signs as 0 required.
+- Follow the instructions of emergency personnel - All evacuations are to be treated as actual emergencies. - EVACUATE Per Tennessee State Law Use evacuation signs as required.
 Advise everyone you pass on the way out to exit the building proceed to the assembly point designated by security or other emergency responder or 2 times the buildings height away from the building.
 Be familiar with the evacuation plans of the building where you work.
 Department Heads will be in charge until someone from the emergency operations team arrives.

-- CALL 0

-- 911

-- Security

-- WAIT At evacuation point or building.

-- DO NOT RE-ENTER THE BUILDING At no time will anyone other than emergency personnel enter the building.